A Simultaneous ECG-PCG Acquisition System with Real-Time Burst-Adaptive Noise Cancellation: Experimental Results and Discussion

+Four metrics, which are independent of the input signal power, were used for evaluation: normalized mean squared error (NMSE), signal-to-noise ratio improvement ($\Delta$SNR), correlation coefficient (CC), and normalized mean absolute error (NMAE).
+As shown in Table~\ref{tab:compare_main}, the BA-NLMS algorithm clearly outperforms both standard algorithms for all normal and abnormal PCG recordings.
+Also, when analysed qualitatively, it has a significant improvement over the real-time DL based approach as well.
+Even though recently proposed methods such as the robust multistage LMS filter~\cite{pauline2022robust} and greater cane rat algorithm (GCRA)-optimized ANC~\cite{alla2025enhancing} may achieve better denoising performance, they are not appropriate for real-time implementations.

-To specifically evaluate performance against burst-type noise, 9 recordings containing sudden bursts were selected from our dataset and assessed.
-As summarized in Table~\ref{tab:compare_burst} and illustrated in Fig.~\ref{fig:burst_noises_TD}, the BA-NLMS filter demonstrated significant improvement over the standard NLMS filter.
-This is critical for handling non-stationary hospital noises, which are characterized by sudden amplitude changes.
+To specifically evaluate performance against burst-type noise, 9 recordings containing sudden bursts were selected from our synthetic dataset and were assessed.
+As summarized in Table~\ref{tab:compare_burst} and illustrated in Fig.~\ref{fig:burst_noises_TD}, the BA-NLMS filter demonstrated a clear improvement over the standard NLMS filter.
+This is critical for handling non-stationary hospital noise, which is characterized by sudden amplitude changes.